 Alas!
-I feel'tis Nature dooms my death, O me!
-I feel'tis Pity gives the blow; Yet ere it falls, ah, Nature! take my breath, And my kind master shall no sorrow know.
+I feel 'tis Nature dooms my death, O me!
+I feel 'tis Pity gives the blow; Yet ere it falls, ah, Nature! take my breath, And my kind master shall no sorrow know.

-Sunflower Seed for Horses .- The sunflower ated spirits, 1 drachm.
-Mix thoroughly and rub on twice a week.
-Do not wash after the first applicaseed is very healthy feed for the horse, and should be given in quantities about half a pint a No. 2. - It has been reported to us that Kendall's Spavin Cure, applied twice a day, after washing as above, will always effect a cure when other remedies day during the winter and spring, which will cause them to have a sleek coat, and will keep fail.
-It is well usually to give condition powers: saltpetre, 4 ounces; sulphur, 8 ounces; copperas, 4 ounces; fenugreek, 12 ounces; gentian, 4 ounces.
-Mix, and give a tablespoonful twice a day. them in good health and spirit.
+Sunflower Seed for Horses .- The sunflower seed is very healthy feed for the horse, and should be given in quantities about half a pint a day during the winter and spring, which will cause them to have a sleek coat, and will keep them in good health and spirit.
 It is considered by many who have tried it to be a preventative of heaves, and several have claimed to have cured heaves with it, as well as coughs and distemper.
-When used for heaves, mix two bushels of oats and one of the seed, and have it ground, then feed two quarts of the mixture, wet with water, three times a day.
+When used for heaves, mix two, bushels of oats and one of the seed, and have it ground, then feed two quarts of the mixture, wet with water, three times a day.
 Always remember to feed hay and water as we direct in the treatment of heaves in another place.

-A Horse's Foot. - A horse with a poor foot is nost frequent causes of poor feet is in allow-ng the blacksmith to pare the hoof too much, specially the frog, which never should be nared under any circumstances.
-Balky Horses. - The most effectual method many times almost worthless.
+A Horse's Foot. - A horse with a poor foot is many times almost worthless.
 One of the most frequent causes of poor feet is in allowing the blacksmith to pare the hoof too much, especially the frog, which never should be pared under any circumstances.